dottjt/plastic/other/unused/04-apartment-unused.md

 my confirmation of God's existence.
 Basking in

 like a lollygag of harmless spiders pouring from a busted sac of deflated extradition.
 Tickling their prey into a folly of flawless submission.

+She proceeded to open her apartment door with a chain of keys,

+the squirmy love-hen bullshit

+fiddler

+A bloated contradiction of soft pale flesh and popcorn

+ for the way life treated her.
+Those certainly weren't designer lips.

+ Not quite old enough to be retired, yet nowhere near fulfilling any sort of niche to become a cam girl.
+Her occupation was a mystery to all.

+ and  revealed itself to the mainstay discourse of my mind.

+ Projector's everywhere.
+Screens of all different kinds.